roboscala/sbt-robovm/README.md

 sbt-robovm
 ==========

+*NOTE* There is currently a bug in LLVM that may cause building to fail.

 sbt-robovm is a plugin for the Scala build tool that aims to make it as simple as possible to compile Scala (and Java) code to binaries for iOS, linux, and OSX using [RoboVM](http://www.robovm.org/) (version 1.0.0-alpha-04)

 ## Changelog